PRESIDENT

 the first quantitative model

-evaluating relative health & safety risk from compounds found in
+for evaluating relative health & safety risk from compounds

 Corp. and continues to be utilized in evaluating potential hazardous